 The question is, how will your business adapt to these changes taking place?
 How will you keep your customers coming back to you?
 What changes to your business plan will you have to implement?
 And if you don’t have a solid business plan in place, now is the time to make one.

 Making time for training

-As an association, AARO is regular keeping our members informed of changes, equipment and tools they will need to repair tomorrow’s vehicles.
-And the importance of making time for training to properly diagnosis and fix the vehicles of the future cannot be stressed enough.
+As an association, AARO is regularly keeping our members informed of changes, equipment and tools they will need to repair tomorrow’s vehicles.
+And the importance of making time for training to properly diagnose and fix the vehicles of the future cannot be stressed enough.

 Neither can communication.
-Feedback from your customers, both good and bad.
-It allows you to see where you are performing well and where improvements can be made.
-It also creates a sense of trust which creates loyalty.
+Feedback from your customers, both good and bad, allows you to see where you are performing well and where improvements can be made.
+It also creates a sense of trust, which creates loyalty.
 Make sure you talk to your customers.
 Let them know what their vehicle needs and why it needs it.
-Educate and empower them to understand the importance of preventative maintenance and show them that you are a professional automotive service organization that that they can trust and count on both now and into the future.
+Educate and empower them to understand the importance of preventative maintenance and show them that you are a professional automotive service organization that they can trust and count on both now and into the future.